 - To qualify to enter the Graphic Design program and to be able to enroll in *GDES160–Graphic Design I (or any subsequent GDES class), students must successfully complete GDES110–Computers in Design I (with a C or higher) and meeting 70% or above in the Technical Skills Assessment.
 The competency testing will include use of the industry software tools (Adobe Illustrator, Adobe Photoshop, Adobe InDesign) as covered in Computers in Design I. Testing sessions will begin just before open enrollment and will continue with a few dates before the new semester starts.

 [These dates will be posted on our website and in the Penn Valley hallways.]

 When students register for one of the testing dates and passes the skills assessment, they will be notified by MCC email and their name will be forwarded to the Advising Office and the Humanities Division.
-Also, they will be enrolled as soon as enrollment begins or immediately after it has been determined they have passed the skills test.
+A student must then contact Darlene Town, or Vicki Raine, to be enrolled in GDES160.

 Students can take the skills assessment ONCE per semester.
 If a student requires ADA accommodations, they must present a form from the ACCESS office that outlines the needed accommodations at least 2 days prior to their testing date.
 If accommodations cannot be made within reason or in time, another testing date will have to be chosen.

 - Creating a folder with correct directory structure within it (files and

 - Naming files and folders correctly/according to instruction